 A barrier known as a triple Concertina wire fence consists of two parallel concertinas joined by twists of wire and topped by a third concertina similarly attached.
 The result was an extremely effective barrier with many of the desirable properties of a random entanglement.
 A triple concertina fence could be deployed very quickly: it is possible for a party of five men to deploy 50 yards (46 m) of triple concertina fence in just 15 minutes.
 Optionally, triple concertina fence could be strengthened with uprights, but this increases the construction time significantly.

 Concertina wire is sometimes mistakenly called "concertina" wire. "concertina" probably came from a corruption/misunderstanding of "Concertina" and led to confusion with the Roman Emperor Constantine.
 This in turn has led to some people trying to differentiate between concertina wire and "constantine" wire by assigning the term "concertina wire" to what is commonly known as razor wire.
 In contrast to the helical construction of concertina wire, razor wire, or less commonly "concertina wire", consists of a single wire with projecting teeth periodically along its length

 Stepped into the industry of Wires, We are a manufacturer, supplier, exporter and Dealers of Fencing Wire in Delhi, Razor Wire in Delhi, Concertina Coil in Delhi, Razor Blade Wire in Delhi, Concertina Wire in Delhi, RBT Wire in Delhi, Security Fencing in Delhi, PVC Coated Wire in Delhi.
-Incepted in the year 2016, BLD Wall Fencing is an extremely recognized firm of the industry that has come into being with a vision to bring the customer’s most preferred choice.
+Incepted in the year 2016, Capital Wire Industries is an extremely recognized firm of the industry that has come into being with a vision to bring the customer’s most preferred choice.
 The ownership type of our company is a sole proprietorship.